 - Patti Negri is a California-based medium that charges $35 for a 30-minute reading and then a small discount for the hour session, which is $60 (again, $1 per minute).

-- Professional and celebrity mediums like Theresa Caputo may charge up to $500-$1,000 for a reading, but this is not common as mediums at this level often charge for tickets through larger shows instead of private sessions.
+- Professional and celebrity mediums like Theresa Caputo may charge up to $500-$1,000 for reading, but this is not common as mediums at this level often charge for tickets through larger shows instead of private sessions.

 What you can gather from this is that some mediums will charge $5 a session, some $300.
 It will all depend on your reputation for quality and accuracy, as well as the duration you prefer for the session.

-If you’re a top reader that nails it on the head every time and people notice that – you will be paid more.
+If you’re a top reader who nails it on the head every time and people notice that – you will be paid more.
 If you’re just making up stuff at a carnival for fun, you probably shouldn’t charge over $10 a reading.

-Same goes for the purchaser of this reading: if the price sounds extreme and there is no reputational merit to justify the high cost, don’t fall victim to price-gauges.
+Same goes for the purchaser of this reading: if the price sounds extreme and there is no reputational merit to justify the high cost, don’t fall victim to price gauges.